nandeshboyz024/Teachnook-Project/Major Project/Online Shopping App/README.md

 #Online-Shopping-App
-This is a dummy online shopping app created by me.
+This is a dummy online shopping app created by nandeshboyz.